Voice2Evolve® logoVoice2Evolve®

 These clauses ensure that data transfers from Switzerland to third countries maintain an adequate level of protection equivalent to that required under the FADP.

-This Attachment applies only where and to the extent U.S. state privacy laws are applicable to the Customer’s use of the Services.
+This Attachment applies only where and to the extent applicable U.S. state privacy laws govern the Customer’s use of the Services.

-Voice2Evolve acts as a Service Provider and Processor under U.S. state privacy laws, including:
+Voice2Evolve acts as a Service Provider and Processor under applicable U.S. state privacy laws, including but not limited to:

-- California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA), and
+• California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA),

 Under these laws, Voice2Evolve shall:

-- Permit the Customer to verify compliance through written documentation or audit rights.
+8. Permit the Customer to verify compliance through written documentation and remote assurance measures, subject to Section 10.

 Data retention remains limited to service duration or statutory obligations.
 Voice2Evolve confirms compliance with all applicable U.S. state privacy regulations governing its role as a Processor/Service Provider.